Changelog

 - Grid-based scrambling has been subdivided into

-; which defines the max x or y distance that a particular grid square can be moved from its original position. - In order to reduce computation time from recomputing grid-square positions at each frame, the shuffled grid order is now precomputed prior to the functions main running loop.
+LOW_LEVEL_GRID_SCRAMBLEandHIGH_LEVEL_GRID_SCRAMBLE.
+High level grid scrambling will function the same as previously implemented, with fully random shuffling of grid squares.
+Low level grid scrambling will make use of a new parameterGRID_SCRAMBLE_THRESHOLD; which defines the max x or y distance that a particular grid square can be moved from its original position. - In order to reduce computation time from recomputing grid-square positions at each frame, the shuffled grid order is now precomputed prior to the functions main running loop.
 Beyond the grid-shuffle order, both grid-shuffling methods are implemented essentially the same.
 So precomputing the shuffle order allows for the removal of many lines of duplicate code.

 - Many papers performing these types of facial scrambling/shuffling operate over grayscale images and video.
 As such

-in order to toggle grayscale and color outputs.
+facial_scramblenow includes input parameterout_grayscalein order to toggle grayscale and color outputs.

 Removed